 The Out of Bounds Comedy Festival endeavors to enrich the communities of Central Texas through the education, performance, and promotion of the live comedic arts.
+We are excited to showcase the Austin comedy community to communities abroad, while giving Austin the opportunity to learn from and see talent from around the world.

 The Out of Bounds Improv Festival and Miniature Golf Tournament was founded in 2002 by Well Hung Jury’s Jeremy Sweetlamb as a way to get performers from Texas and beyond to come and enjoy the Austin comedy scene.
 Since then the festival has expanded from a handful of improv and sketch groups, mostly from Texas, performing on one stage for a couple of days, to a seven-day festival at multiple venues featuring performers from across the country and around the world.